KlosStepan/blog/content/blog/9-wasm-module/index.md

 }
 ```

-# Code of describer project
+# Code of described project
 Check out the code project.
 Rust code from the repository is compiled using `Makefile`, then uploaded to `npm registry`.
 It is then included as project dependency in `package.json` of demo project, which is attached with simple usage.

 - Rust code https://github.com/KlosStepan/Rust-to-Wasm-packages